Table of Contents

 - Be aware of common metadata standards and their value;

-- Be able to answer the DMP questions which are listed at the end of this chapter and adapt your own DMP.
+- Be able to answer the DMP questions that are listed at the end of this chapter and adapt your own DMP.

 Authors and guides of this chapter

 Jindrich Krejčí | Czech Social Science Data Archive (CSDA)